chefconf-crc/crc-training/slides.md

 # [fit] Introduction to Lab 1

-* Log into node
+* Log into node and configure git
-* Set up git
-* Create GitHub identity
+* Create GitHub identity if you don't have one already.
 * Set up GitHub keys.
 * Share team tools from Activity 2.
+* Create and login to account on Chef Community Slack.

 [Lab 1](https://github.com/iennae/crc-training/blob/master/labs/lab_1.md)